AleksandrMiroshnychenko/AgileEngine-TestTask/README.md

-The program finds and prints path to element with the id in the html file.
+The program takes html element with given or default id from the origin file, then finds and prints the xml path to the most similar element in the target file.
+It compares elements by attributes and content.

+The most similar element will be the one with the greatest number of the same attributes and content as origin element.

+If there are not similar elements, program will print "No similar elements found.".

-Set two program arguments:
+To run the program give it two or three program arguments:
-1) path to html file;
+1) path to origin file;
+2) path to target file;
-2) id of element to find.
+3) id of element to take from origin file (it will be "make-everything-ok-button" by default).

-Run HtmlElementFinder script and result will be printed in console.
+Program will print xml path to the most similar element in the target file.